Common Questions Regarding Therapy

 Our therapist's fees range from $80-$150 per hour session but may change depending on the service.
 We accept payment at the time of service in the form of cash, check, credit card, and HSA/FSA.
-We have several therapists that are in-network with Aetna.
+We have several therapists that are in-network with United Healthcare and Aetna.
 Please call for more information about using your insurance.
 For all other insurance carriers, we are out of network but may be able to provide an out of network receipt in order for you to file directly.
 Some of our therapist's do offer reduced fee or sliding scale rates to make counseling more affordable for those who need it.
 If you are interested in asking about sliding scale rates, please call 214-444-3649.

 Is therapy right for me?

 Seeking out therapy is a very personal choice.
 People decide to come to therapy for many reasons from dealing with a serious mental illness to simply dealing with an unexpected life change or transition.
 Many seek the advice of a therapist as they pursue their own personal exploration and growth.
 Working with a therapist can help provide insight, support, and new strategies for all types of life challenges including depression, anxiety, conflict, grief, stress management, body-image issues, and general life transitions.
 Therapy is right for anyone who is interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.

 What can I expect in a therapy session?